Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models

 \textbf{Definition 2 (The Continuous Paradigm: Action-Time Function).} We define the action chunk trajectory as a continuous vector-valued function over a normalized domain $\tau \in [-1, 1]$ corresponding to the chunk duration $T$:

-Under this paradigm, the objective shifts to predicting the manifold parameters $\boldsymbol{\theta}$ that uniquely define the action chunk trajectory.
-Crucially, this parameterization is resolution-independent, enabling arbitrary frequency sampling.
-During inference, we can recover a discrete action sequence $\mathcal{A}$ at any desired resolution by querying the manifold:
+Under this formulation, the objective shifts to predicting the parameters $\boldsymbol{\theta}$ that uniquely define the function.
+Crucially, this parameterization is resolution-independent, enabling querying at arbitrary temporal resolutions.
+During inference, we can recover a discrete action sequence $\mathcal{A}$ at any desired resolution by querying the function:

 where $K$ is the number of query time points and $k \in \{0, \dots, K - 1\}$ is the step index.
 This continuous formulation fundamentally decouples the action representation from the training discretization, allowing seamless adaptation to diverse control frequencies.